spava002/PolyTTS/README.md

 PolyTTS wraps various TTS providers behind a unified API:

-- **One Interface, Many Providers**: Same code works regardless what provider you choose
-- **Seamless Hotswapping**: Change providers by changing a single line
+- **Hotswapping Providers**: Change providers by changing a single line
-- **Smart Audio Handling**: Automatic conversion between bytes and numpy arrays
+- **Audio Conversions**: Automatic conversion between bytes and numpy arrays
 - **Cloud & Local Support**: Use cloud APIs or run models locally
-- **Streaming Ready**: Real-time audio generation where supported

 All providers return the same `AudioData` object with consistent conversion methods, so your downstream code stays the same regardless of which TTS you're using.